Keyclic/docs-en/sdk.rst

 SDK
 ===

-The company Keyclic offers a free SDK Javascript under MIT licence.
+Keyclic offers a free SDK Javascript under MIT licence.
 This SDK is useful for developing client apps connecting to the Keyclic API faster

 Useful links